-Canonical TRIX documents can be defined by:
+Canonical TriX documents can be defined by:

-- Requiring each graph in the graphset to have a name (potentially introducing a new blank node). - Canonical assigning identifiers for the blank nodes. - Lexicographically ordering the triples in each graph. - · Sorting the graphs into lexicographic order by their names - Following a set of rules concerning the optional whitespace.
+- Requiring each graph in the graphset to have a name. - Canonical assigning identifiers for the blank nodes. - Lexicographically ordering the triples in each graph. - Sorting the graphs into lexicographic order by their names - Following a set of rules concerning the optional whitespace.

-Blank node labels can be assigned using the techniques described for signing RDF graphs in [13].
+Blank node labels can be assigned using the techniques described for signing RDF graphs in [Car2003].